vpon-data/data-sdk/docs/AppSubmission.md

 If your App involves the Background Geolocation Collection feature, follow these extra steps:

 1. Meet Specific Requirements: The App Store and Google Play have unique rules for Apps that use background geolocation:
-    1. App Store: Describe location usage in your App's privacy policy and 'Info.plist' file.
+    1. App Store: Describe location usage in your App's privacy policy and `Info.plist` file.
 [Learn more](https://developer.apple.com/documentation/corelocation/handling_location_updates_in_the_background)
-    2. Google Play: Declare background location use in your App listing and in the 'Permissions Declaration Form'.
+    2. Google Play: Declare background location use in your App listing and in the `Permissions Declaration Form`.
 [Learn more](https://support.google.com/googleplay/android-developer/answer/9799150?hl=en)

 2. Request for Permissions: Design clear prompts to ask users for their consent to collect background geolocation data.